- 1 What is Edge Computing?

 - 13 Here are some edge computing use cases and examples

 - 14 Ambitions for 2022

 What is Edge Computing?

-Edge computing is the paradigm that allows for computing to be conducted near or at the data source.
-This is different from the traditional method of having the cloud at the data centre to serve as the sole location for computing to occur.
-This doesn’t mean that the cloud is going to disappear.
-It just means that the cloud is coming closer to you.
+Edge computing is a computer paradigm that allows computation to take place close to or at the data source.
+This is in contrast to the usual approach of using the cloud at the data centre as the sole place for computing.
+This does not imply that the cloud will vanish.
+It just indicates that the cloud is approaching you.

 How does edge computing work?

 Our lives have been entirely taken over by what we’ve come to know as cloud computing services, whether it’s email services like Gmail or online picture storage services like iCloud.
 Even major corporations have begun to migrate their essential applications to the cloud, including data from thousands of sensors installed within their production units, in order to gain rapid insights and the capacity to remotely monitor their equipment.